Does Positive Thinking Help with Recovery Time After Surgery?

 - Practice re-framing stressful situations.
-When something has you stressed or anxious, try to find something to be grateful for in the situation.
+When something has you stressed or anxious, try to find something to be grateful for in the situation or a way to see what the lessons to learned within the situation could be.
 There is almost always a silver lining to every dark cloud in your day.

 - Work on becoming a resilient person.
 You can do this by fostering positive relationships with friends and family, learning that change is just a part of life, and working to resolve stressors in your life instead of ignoring them.

 Another way to reduce the stress associated with an upcoming surgical procedure is to have complete trust in the expertise of your surgical team.
-At Colorado Springs Orthopaedic Group we have a team of specialists who will walk you through the surgery and recovery process.
+At Colorado Springs Orthopaedic Group our team of specialists will walk you through the surgery and recovery process step by step.
+If you need anything throughout your journey, we are here for you.
 Give us a call today to schedule a consultation with one of our caring and competent physicians.